abagames/consomaton-game-lib/README.md

 2. Write rules in the JavaScript window.

-3. If you want to publish the game, clone your own copy (ctrl+shift+S) and share.
+3. If you want to publish the game, clone your own copy (File -> Clone) and Share.

 ### How to write rules